-An episode of Ladyparts: Taking a Wide View on Women's Health.
+An episode of my original podcast LADYPARTS: Taking a Wide View on Women's Health.
 Two midwives from different backgrounds make cases for how better integration of midwifery into the US medical system could help lower the country's high rate of maternal mortality, cut down on unnecessary interventions, and make birth a more dignified, healthier experience for moms.

-This episode of NEXT, the radio show about New Englandwon a 2018 PRNDI Award for best news/public affairs program.
+This episode of NEXT, the radio show about New England won a 2018 award for best news/public affairs program from the Public Media Journalists Association.

 In Vermont, suicides account for 89 percent of gun-related deaths.
 Why is that percentage so high, and what’s being done to lower the risk?
 (Interview produced by me) And we explore the wide variety of accents that color the speech of New Englanders and how those sounds are changing (produced by me).
 Finally, we visit a summer camp with a colonial flair (reported and produced by me).